-(2) A financial institution shall, within thirty days after the nomination for appointment of an auditor, apply in writing to the Central Bank for the approval of the appointment.

-(3) On receipt of an application under subsection (2), the Central Bank may in writing-

-(a) approve the appointment;

-- (b) approve the appointment subject to such conditions as shall be specified in the approval; - (c) decline to approve the appointment.

-(4) Where the Central Bank declines to approve the appointment of an external auditor under subsection (3) or withdraws an approval under subsection (7), the financial institution shall nominate another firm as auditor and subsection (2) shall apply with the necessary modifications in respect of that nomination.

-(5) Where a financial institution fails to nominate or obtain approval of an auditor within two months after the lapse of the term of its previous auditor, or fails to fill a vacancy for an auditor, the Central Bank may appoint a qualified firm of auditors whose remuneration shall be paid by the financial institution.

-(6) A person appointed as auditor under subsection (5) shall-

-(a) for the purposes of the Companies Act be deemed to have been appointed as auditor at the immediately preceding annual general meeting of the financial institution; (b) be deemed to be an auditor appointed by the financial institution under subsection (1) of this section and approved by the Central Bank as required by subsection (3).
+- (2) A financial institution shall, within thirty days after the nomination for appointment of an external auditor, apply in writing to the Central Bank for the approval of the appointment. - (3) On receipt of an application under subsection (2), the Central Bank may in writing- - (a) approve the appointment; - (b) approve the appointment subject to such conditions as shall be specified in the approval; - (c) decline to approve the appointment. - (4) Where the Central Bank declines to approve the appointment of an external auditor under subsection (3) or withdraws an approval under subsection (7), the financial institution shall nominate another firm as external auditors and subsection (2) shall apply with the necessary modifications in respect of that nomination. - (5) Where a financial institution fails to nominate or obtain approval of an external auditor within two months after the lapse of the term of its previous external auditor, or fails to fill a vacancy for an external auditor, the Central Bank may appoint a qualified firm of auditors whose remuneration shall be paid by the financial institution. - (6) A person appointed as an external auditor under subsection (5) shall- - (a) for the purposes of the Companies Act be deemed to have been appointed as an external auditor at the immediately preceding annual general meeting of the financial institution;

+Cap.
+110:
-(7) The Central Bank may for sufficient cause withdraw its approval of the appointment of an auditor previously granted, and upon the withdrawal, the auditor concerned shall vacate office.

-(8) For the purposes of subsection (7), "sufficient cause" shall relate to any of the following-

-- (a) failure to comply with the requirements of this Act; - (b) breach of duty as imposed by this Act; - (c) inability to perform to the prescribed standard or at all; - (d) any other reason that the Central Bank may, in its discretion consider applicable.
+- (b) be deemed to be an external auditor appointed by the financial institution under subsection (1) of this section and approved by the Central Bank as required by subsection (3). - (7) The Central Bank may for sufficient cause withdraw its approval of the appointment of an external auditor previously granted, and upon the withdrawal, the external auditor concerned shall vacate office. - (8) For the purposes of subsection (7), "sufficient cause" shall relate to any of the following- - (a) failure to comply with the requirements of this Act; - (b) breach of duty as imposed by this Act; - (c) inability to perform to the prescribed standard or at all: - (d) any other reason that the Central Bank may, in its discretion consider applicable.

 Approval of External Auditor.
-62. Notwithstanding the provisions of the Companies Act, no person shall hold office as auditor of a financial institution unless his or her appointment has been approved by the Central Bank under section 61.
+Cap.
+110. 63.
+Notwithstanding the provisions of the Companies Act, no person shall hold office as an external auditor of a financial institution unless his or her appointment has been approved by the Central Bank under section 62.